B1Z0N/homepage/README.md

 # Future

-It may be useful to have some scripts to automate customization or even some actual backend to do this(like tg bots etc.)
+1. It may be useful to have some scripts to automate customization
+2. Or even some actual backend to do this(like tg bots etc.)
+3. Fix paging layout